alextan126/YACW/README.md

 If the developer ever hand-edits a spec, plan, or generated Rust file outside of a slash command, they must run `/log` to record the manual change.
 The audit chain is only useful if it is complete.

 ## How to use this repo
+- put c code under c-source.
+Seperate test and implementation.
+Suggested format: put all tests related code under ./c-source/test.
 - All pipeline work goes through slash commands: `/spec`, `/plan`, `/translate`, `/review`, `/log`.
 Do not free-form prompt the agent to translate, plan, or spec — it will redirect you to the correct command.
 - Read both specs at the Stage 1 → 2 gate; read both plans at the Stage 2 → 3 gate.
 The agents will not advance without you.
 - After any hand-edit, run `/log` immediately.
 Log first, ask questions later.